openstack/kolla/doc/advanced-configuration.rst

     kolla_external_fqdn_cert: "{{ node_config_directory }}/certificates/mycert.pem"

-..
-NOTE:: TLS authentication is based on certificates that have been signed by trusted Certificate Authorities.
+.. note:: TLS authentication is based on certificates that have been signed by trusted Certificate Authorities.
 Examples of commercial CAs are Comodo, Symantec, GoDaddy, and GlobalSign.
 Letsencrypt.org is a CA that will provide trusted certificates at no charge.
 Many